 too stiff to give good casting distance and good action with small

 lures.
 Realistically, even 4 lb line is too thick and too stiff.
-The 3 lb test Sunline Troutist Wild is the heaviest line I would use.
+A 3 lb test line like the Sunline Troutist Wild or the Varivas Super Trout Advance Sight Edition is the heaviest line I would use.
 I don't know about you but I've never caught a 3 lb brookie.
 You just flat out do not need heavier line.

 For that matter, I've never caught a 3 lb sunfish, either.
 Micro spoons, by the way, are extremely effective for sunfish.
 In my experience, the smaller the better.
 I've had wonderful luck with the .4g and .8g Daiwa Vega spoons (since discontinued).
 I have not had a chance to try the .5g Rodio-craft Blinde Flanker, the .6g Forest Chaser or the .6g Daiwa Micro Lumion for sunfish.
 I think the Micro Lumion spoons will prove to be killers for sunfish (and for brookies, of course).
 They are only 3/4 of an inch long and come in .6g, .8g and 1g weights.
 The 1g spoons in particular will cast very nicely with the Daiwa Iprimi 56XXUL-S.